Home Warranty Contractor Networks: How They Work & What to Expect

 • The covered amount minus your service fee is minimal anyway

-If you do pay out of pocket, knowing your options for home warranty reimbursement is critical — you may be able to recover a portion of the cost if you filed the claim first and got written approval.
+If you do pay out of pocket, knowing your options for getting paid back is critical.
+You may be able to recover a portion of the cost if you filed the claim first and got written approval.
+Slow dispatch is one of the most common qualifying scenarios, so review our home warranty response time guide if you're stuck waiting.

 Pincher's Pro Tip